poikilos/RetractionTestTowersGCodeGenerator/readme.md

-# RetractionTestTowersGCodeGenerator
+# RetractionTowerProcessor

 Generate retraction test towers by varying retraction by z in G-code.

-This is Poikilos' Python fork of logiclrd's C# tool.
+This is Poikilos' Python fork of logiclrd's C# tool (RetractionTestTowersGCodeGenerator).